Hosts File Not Working on Mac: Fix Guide

 You've edited your hosts file, added the entries correctly, but nothing seems to work.
 The domain still resolves to the old IP address, or worse, doesn't resolve at all.
 This frustrating situation is more common than you think, and the good news is that it's almost always fixable.

 In this comprehensive troubleshooting guide, we'll walk through every possible reason why your hosts file changes aren't taking effect on macOS, and provide step-by-step solutions for each issue.
+On Windows or Linux?
+See the cross-platform version: /etc/hosts not working on Windows, Mac and Linux.

 Understanding how the hosts file works